logzio/logz-docs/_source/logzio_collections/_metrics-sources/ec2.md

 * {% include log-shipping/replace-vars.html listener=true %}

-* Replace the namespaces you want to ship from.
-You can refer to this [resource](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html) for the complete list of valid AWS namespaces.

 One last validation - make sure Logz.io is the only output and appears only once.
 If the file has other outputs, remove them.